 First Cycle or Suction Stroke: The piston moves down in the cylinder when exhaust valve is closed.
-The suction thus produced opens the intake valve and a charge of gasoline mixed with a proper proportion of air is drawn into the cylinder.
+The suction thus produced draws a charge of gasoline mixed with a proper proportion of air into the cylinder.
 This mixture quickly forms a gas when the engine is hot.
 When the piston reaches the bottom of the cylinder and there is no more suction the spring on the intake valve closes it.